Article

 Frequently asked questions about the closure of ICRC’s office in Azerbaijan

-We have worked to alleviate the hardships faced by the conflict-affected communities in coordination with the Azerbaijan Red Crescent Society and the International Federation of Red Cross and Red Crescent Societies.
+We worked to alleviate the hardships faced by the conflict-affected communities in coordination with the Azerbaijan Red Crescent Society and the International Federation of Red Cross and Red Crescent Societies.

 Frequently asked questions

-• Following a decision of the authorities of the Republic of Azerbaijan, the ICRC will end its physical presence in the country in September 2025.
-The ICRC remains committed to persons protected under international humanitarian law, and dialogue is ongoing with the Azerbaijani authorities on the future of our work.
-Our involvement and physical presence in a country is always subject to the agreement of the authorities.
+The ICRC remains fully dedicated to its humanitarian mission, and dialogue with the Azerbaijani authorities on the future of our engagement is actively ongoing.
 To respect our ongoing confidential, bilateral dialogue with the authorities we will not comment on the details of these discussions.

 • We know that for families who rely on the ICRC to share news of their loved one in detention, the closure of our office in the country will raise uncertainty and concern.
 The authorities have taken over this task and will continue to facilitate the communication between people detained and their relatives.
 The ICRC remains committed to persons protected under international humanitarian law.
 Dialogue is ongoing with the Azerbaijani authorities according to our respective mandate and obligations under the Geneva Conventions.